 Try and try again

-Celebrate the small
+Celebrate small victories

 Remember, nobody expects you to do it all on your own.
 Build up a good support team to keep you focused and pushing through challenges.
 And don’t be afraid to reach out to a friend when you run into roadblocks.
 Even the most successful people need help sometimes!

 Want more tips and motivation?
-Join the dream movement today — we’ve got just the resources to help support and guide you and your family along any dream pursuit.
+Our collection of self-improvement tools and resources can help support and guide you and your family along any dream pursuit.